bartelsjoshuac/SAPG/AssuranceCases.md

 Password polices were not enabled and a weak password was used.

 **Undercut L**
-This is still allowed.
+This is still allowed and we at least know the actors IP address

-**Inference Rule 1:**
-Strong password policies are not enabled
+**Evidence 2:**
+Audit log with IP

 **Inference Rule 2:**
 Pass thru authentication delegated the authentication to some other system and we don’t know if we can trust it

+**Evidence 3:**
+Audit log with system event log

 **Sub-Claim 3:** Certificate
 The user authenticates via x.509 certificate.-

+**Evidence 1:**
+Audit log

 **Rebuttal 1:**
 The user performed an anonymous BIND which is a special feature of LDAP where we can not differentiate user (this may be disabled)

-**Evidence 1:**
-Audit log

 **Evidence 2:**
-Audit log with system log

-**Evidence 3:**
-Audit log with Event log
+Audit log with IP

 ---